nju-websoft/SPARQA/README.md

 See running/freebase/pipeline_grapqh.py if run GraphQuestions.
 Below, an example on GraphQuestions.

+**Note that the steps are not friendly.
+To understand easliy, we provided samples of these steps in the output_graphq folder.**

 ### Specific-dataset Configuration

 * Set datset in the common/globals_args.py: q_mode=graphq. (note that q_mode=cwq if CWQ 1.1)